jackkershaw/my-coding-progress/Coding journey so far.md

  - 11 June: 2 hour learning regex with FreeCodeCamp and Youtube
  - 12 June: 1 hour finishing decoding the woofs on Codewars and sharing solution on FAC Discord.
 0.5 hours on codewars challenges.
 0.25 hours talking to people on FAC Discord.
  - 13 June: 0.5 hours codewars, 1 hour FreeCodeCamp Javascript, 1 hour working on website.
- - 14 June:
+ - 15 June: 0.5 hours codewars, 0.75 hours on website
- - Keep working on website
+ - 18 June: 3 hours website
+ - 19 June:
  - After that: See [Todoist](https://todoist.com/app/)

 See notes so far: